 He who does not have the Son of God does not have the life (because Jesus is eternal life).

 And let’s not forget that John 3:16—the most famous verse in the Bible—also came from the inspired pen of the apostle John:

-I’m wondering, which song do you like best so far and why?
+So far, which song on the album do you like best and why?